swhi3635/bad-ideas/blog/content/mk2-vr6-starting-out.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/44UmPhwnNos" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 While there are plenty of inexpensive VWs on the market that come with the VR6 already, I figured it would be more fun and a better learning experience to do an engine swap instead.
 The second-generation (Mk2) Golf/Jetta was never offered with a VR6, however many enthusiasts have swapped the VR6 into the Mk2 chassis since it is a _relatively_ easy process.
-Thankfully, there are tons of resources for this swap available on the internet and within various VW communities across the world.
+As a result, there are tons of resources for this swap available on the internet and within various VW communities across the world.
 I will certainly be relying on my VW friends and various internet resources throughout the process.

 ## Procuring the project car
-A couple of friends notified me of a 1990 Volkswagen Jetta GL that was going up for sale.
+I spent a couple of months scouring Craigslist, Facebook Marketplace, OfferUp, etc. for a suitable car that was within my budget of $2500 or less.
+This proved to be quite difficult, since I was looking for ~30 year-old cars.
+After checking out a couple of absolute turds, I began seeking alternatives.
+Not too long after that, a couple of friends notified me of a 1990 Volkswagen Jetta GL that was going up for sale.
 The engine and body were in surprisingly good shape.
-I drove out to Columbia City, OR to check out the car.
-After some chit chatting and a quick test drive, I took the car home for $1600.
+A friend drove me to check out the car.
+After some inspection and a quick test drive, I bought car for $1600.
+I drove it home (~40 minutes) without any major issues.

 ![Front view of the white 1990 Jetta]({static}/images/jetta001.jpg)